CSU-WPT/game-dev-workshop/workshop-book/src/godot/setting-the-scene.md

 <img style="display: block; margin-left: auto; margin-right: auto;" src="4-3.png" alt="Selecting the Child Node">

 - Rename this new node to `Map`.
-Nodes can also be used like folders in a filesystem for organizational purposes.
+Nodes can also be used like folders in a file system for organizational purposes.
 It doesn't change anything functionally about the scene, but it allows us to organize the different parts of the scene.
 In this case, this node will contain all the terrain.

 - Under the `Map` node, add a `CSGBox3D`.
 This is a node type that acts as both a rendered mesh, and a collidable box, and a static physics object, whereas normally you would need seperate nodes for these things.
 The benifit of CSG objects is they allow you to rapidly prototype levels, but they have poor performance when you use enough for a full scale game.
 Nonetheless, they're perfect for a game jam.